-This is one of the most versatile (and foolproof) fall wedding palettes.
+This is one of the most versatile (and foolproof) combination of wedding colors for fall.
 Whether your wedding style is bohemian, rustic, or formal, burgundy and gold are always a winning combo!
 Pair this duo with black accents to create a look that's slightly moody and mysterious.

 Mauve & Gray